heimdallreport/opentlc-sandbox-automation/README.md

 Ansible 2.9+ must be installed on the system.
 Supported systems are Linux and Mac OS.

 The following additional packages must be installed:
-- Python Netaddr to manipulate addressed (`python3-netaddr` on Fedora/RHEL)
+- Python Netaddr to manipulate addressed (`python3-netaddr` on Fedora/RHEL or `netaddr` if installing pip3)
-- Python OpenShift to access OpenShift API (`python3-openshift` on Fedora/RHEL)
+- Python OpenShift to access OpenShift API (`python3-openshift` on Fedora/RHEL or `openshift` if installing with pip3)
-- Python Passlib to generate htpasswd files (`python3-passlib` on Fedora/RHEL)
+- Python Passlib to generate htpasswd files (`python3-passlib` on Fedora/RHEL or `passlib` if installing with pip3)

 The following Ansible Collections are required:
 - `community.general`, used by core modules